 A Hawk Alert typically reaches 90% of the approximately 50,000 individuals and classrooms on campus.
 The system is unable to reach 100% of individuals on the list because in some cases recipients may not have updated their contact information when it changed, or may not answer the Hawk Alert phone call.

-The UI Department of Public Safety usually will initiate emergency notifications except for winter weather-related class cancellation notifications, which are initiated by University Communication and Marketing in consultation with the Vice President for Student Life.
+The UI Department of Public Safety usually will initiate emergency notifications except for winter weather-related class cancellation notifications, which are initiated by the Office of Strategic Communication in consultation with the Vice President for Student Life.
 The Office of the President also has the authority and ability to initiate Hawk Alerts.